-Right now, one of our partners, Richmond Fellowship, is looking for a Recovery Worker to join the team at our Milton Keynes service.
-Our supported housing scheme provides one-to-one support, helping people to identify their own goals to empower them to achieve a better, more meaningful lifestyle via their chosen recovery journey.
+Right now, one of our partners, Richmond Fellowship, is looking for Recovery Workers to join the team in Durham.
+We’re a specialist mental health service providing one to one support, helping people to identify their own goals to empower them to achieve a better, more meaningful lifestyle via their chosen recovery journey.
 But, it’s only possible with the help of people like you.

 Day-to-day, you’ll manage a caseload of residents and give them all the support they need to enable them to participate in community life.
 You’ll also work with individuals to develop an appropriate personal support plan that addresses their specific needs.
 Helping them to develop domestic, financial and emotional management and personal life skills to achieve greater independence and self-esteem will be important too.
 And, when it comes to liaising with statutory and voluntary agencies to give people access to a full range of services, again, we’ll rely on your expertise.

 A great listener, with a flexible approach and a flair for planning and prioritising a busy workload, you love motivating and engaging people in a range of developmental and rehabilitative activities.
 What’s more, you have a good understanding of mental health issues and how they affect people.
 Experience of identifying and

 co-ordinating a range of services to meet an individual’s needs and to enable them to engage with community activities is also essential.